 A specification of a conversation that could be shared among agents must contain several kinds of information about the conversation and about the agents that will use it.
 First, the sequence of messages must be specified.
 Traditionally, deterministic finite-state automata (DFAs) have been used for this purpose; DFAs can express a variety of behaviors while remaining conceptually simple.
 For more sophisticated interactions, however, it is desirable to use a formalism with more support for concurrency and verification.
-This is the motivation behind our investigation of CPNs as an alternative mechanism.
+This is the motivation behind our investigation of CPNs as an alternative mechanism for more sophisticated conversation specification.
 Next, the set of roles that agents engaging in a conversation may play must be enumerated.
 Many conversations will be dialogues, and will specify just two roles; however conversations with more than two roles are equally important, representing the coordination of communication among several agents in pursuit of a single common goal.
-For some conversations, the set of participants may change during the course of the interaction.